graphql/graphql-spec/rfcs/InputUnion.md

 A wide variety of solutions have been explored by the community, and they are outlined in detail in this document under [Possible Solutions](#Possible-Solutions).

-## Solution Shape - Aims & Objections
+## Solution Criteria

 Hypothetical goals that a solution might attempt to fulfill.

 ### GraphQL should contain a polymorphic Input type

-The premise of this RFC - GraphQL should contain a polymorphic Input Union type.
+The premise of this RFC - GraphQL should contain a polymorphic Input type.

 ### Doesn't inhibit [schema evolution](https://graphql.github.io/graphql-spec/draft/#sec-Validation.Type-system-evolution)